Nicky Souren: Club career

-Roda JC Kerkrade
+Roda JC

 Souren was born in Rotterdam, but grew up in his mother's hometown of Eijsden after his parents divorced.
-After having played one season for local club VV Eijsden, he progressed through the Roda JC Kerkrade academy.
+After having played one season for local club VV Eijsden, he progressed through the Roda JC academy.
 In the second half of the 2017–18 Eredivisie season, he was included in the matchday squad of the first team on several occasions, but did not yet make his debut.
 He signed a contract with the club until 2020 on 21 March 2018.
 At the end of the season, Roda suffered relegation to the Eerste Divisie.

 He made his Eerste Divisie debut for Roda on 14 October 2018, starting in a 3–0 away loss to Go Ahead Eagles.
 On 30 November 2018, Souren scored his first goal, volleying home in a 5–0 away win over TOP Oss.

 Souren made a total of 60 appearances for Roda between 2017 and 2021, scoring twice.